orhuna/SyntheticLibyanReservoir/README.md

 ## Synposis

-Synthetic Libyan Reservoir (SLR) contains a flow simulation deck, geological model and a structural grid for a synthetic analog case to a Libyan onshore oil field.
-This repository contains all necessary files for flow simulation using 3DSL&reg; software of Streamsim&trade;.
+Synthetic Libyan Reservoir (SLR) contains a flow simulation deck and associated includes (geological model and a structural grid) for a synthetic analog case to a Libyan onshore oil field.
+This repository contains all of the geological model  for flow simulation using 3DSL&reg; software of Streamsim&trade;.

 ## Contents